 The program declares, as in the previous examples, orb and log objects, plus an org.omg.CORBA.Any, called event, which is the Event-style event that will be sent to the log.
-A ProxyPushConsumer object is also declared, since the program will connect to the consumer client via the log's push consumer proxy (see The Client as an Event Supplier on page 39 and Creating a Consumer Client for the NotifyLog on page 42).
+A ProxyPushConsumer object is also declared, since the program will connect to the consumer client via the log's push consumer proxy (see "The Client as an Event Supplier" and "Creating a Consumer Client for the NotifyLog").

-Since the Naming Service will be used to retrieve the log object, associated variables required to locate the log via the Naming Service are also declared (refer to Section 2.2, The Basics and the BasicLog, on page 20 and Appendix A, Using the Naming Service to locate a Log, on page 99 for details).
+Since the Naming Service will be used to retrieve the log object, associated variables required to locate the log via the Naming Service are also declared (refer to "The Basics and the BasicLog" and the Appendix "Using the Naming Service to locate a Log" for details).